r-hub/cran-flavors/www.stats.ox.ac.uk/pub/bdr/memtests/README.txt

 setenv R_DONT_USE_TK true
 (There are ASAN errors in X libraries called from Tk initialization.)

+2025-05-24 changed to
+setenv ASAN_OPTIONS 'alloc_dealloc_mismatch=0:detect_leaks=0:detect_odr_violation=0'
+as PROJ 3.11.2 has alloc-dealloc mismatchs duting installation of all packages using it.

 gcc-ASAN, gcc-UBSAN:
 gcc 13.1 with config.site: